-{\em Nested weighted automata.} To enrich expressiveness, weighted automata was extended to \emph{nested weighted automata (NWA)}~\cite{nested}.
+{\em Nested weighted automata.} To enrich expressiveness, weighted automata were extended to \emph{nested weighted automata (NWA)}~\cite{nested}.
 A nested weighted automaton consists of a master automaton and a set of slave automata.
-The master automaton runs over input infinite words.
-At every transition the master can invoke a slave automaton that runs over a finite subword of the infinite word, starting at the position where the slave automaton is invoked.
+The master automaton runs over infinite input words.
+At every transition the master automaton invokes a slave automaton that runs over a finite subword of the infinite word, starting at the position where the slave automaton is invoked.
 Each slave automaton terminates after a finite number of steps and returns a value to the master automaton.
-Each slave automaton is equipped with a value function for finite words, and the master automaton aggregates the returned values from slave automata using a value function for infinite words.
-For Boolean finite automata, nested automata are equivalent to the non-nested counterpart, whereas nested weighted automata is strictly more expressive than non-nested weighted automata~\cite{nested}, for example, nested weighted automata can express the long-run average response time property (see~\cite[Example~5]{nested}).
-It has been shown in~\cite{nested} that nested weighted automata provides a specification framework where many basic quantitative properties, that cannot be expressed by weighted automata, can be expressed easily, and it provides a natural framework to study quantitative run-time verification.
+Slave automata are equipped with finite-word value functions to compute the returned values, which are then aggregated by the master automaton using an infinite-word value function.
+For Boolean finite automata, nested automata are equivalent to the non-nested counterpart, whereas nested weighted automata are strictly more expressive than non-nested weighted automata~\cite{nested}, for example, nested weighted automata can express the long-run average response time property (see~\cite[Example~5]{nested}).
+It has been shown in~\cite{nested} that nested weighted automata provide a specification framework where many basic quantitative properties, which cannot be expressed by weighted automata, can be expressed easily, and they provide a natural framework to study quantitative run-time verification.

-{\em Classical questions.} The classical questions for automata are {\em emptiness} (resp., {\em universality}) that asks for the existence (resp., non-existence) of words that are accepted.
-Their natural extensions has been studied in the quantitative setting as well (such as for weighted automata, NWA, etc)~\cite{Chatterjee08quantitativelanguages,nested}.
+\emph{Classical questions.} Classical questions for automata are \emph{emptiness} and \emph{universality} that ask for the existence and respectively non-existence of words that are accepted.
+Their natural extensions have been studied in the quantitative setting as well (such as for weighted automata and NWA)~\cite{Chatterjee08quantitativelanguages,nested}.